chaaz/versio/README.md

 that use `located: tags`.
 The default value is used when no existing "projname-v*x.y.z*" tags currently exist.

+> If a project uses `located: tags:`, you may want to use the
+> `--vcs-level=max` option while running the `versio set` command on
+> that project.
+This command normally runs at the `none` VCS level,
+> because it is used just to update a value in a file.
+However, if there
+> is no file to update, you may want to instead update the VCS tags on
+> the local machine and/or the remote, which requires a higher VCS
+> level.
+See [VCS Levels](./docs/vcs_levels.md) and [Usage:
+> Set](./docs/usage.md#setting) for more info.

 <!---
 > Warning!
 This style of project requires the `tag_prefix` property to
 > be present, which creates/updates git tags like